123abang/outperform/challenges/design-engineer-001/BRIEF.md

 ## About the Role

-This is a freelance retainer role (~$3,000-5,000/mo).
-You'll work in Figma for traditional design deliverables and push production-ready code via git.
+This is a freelance retainer role (~$1,500/mo base retainer + hourly for overflow).
+You'll work in Figma for traditional design deliverables - often taking AI-generated wireframes and creating high-fidelity designs using established client brand guidelines, Figma components, and design tokens.
 Over time, you'll contribute reusable design components and templates to our internal tooling library that feeds back into the agent system.

-This is not a role where your workflow ends at a Figma export.

 Learn more about FunnelEnvy: [funnelenvy.com](https://funnelenvy.com)